hetalang/heta-specifications/syntax.md

     { prop1: value 1, prop2: value 2, ...};
     ```

     The **property** is always string without spaces.
-The properties must be uniues withing dictionary.
+The properties must be unique withing dictionary.
 The **value** can have one of five types: String, Number, Boolean, Dictionary or Array.

     Example:
     ```heta